thomasgilgenast/hic3defdr/README.md

 Installation
 ------------

-We require Python 2.7 and the dependencies listed in `setup.py`.
+We require Python 2.7.11+ or 3.6+ and the dependencies listed in `setup.py`.

 A typical quick install process should be:

     $ virtualenv venv
     $ source venv/bin/activate
-    (venv)$ python -m pip install -U pip
     (venv)$ pip install hic3defdr

 A typical dev-mode install process should be: